-Discover the world of wood burning projects.
+Discover the world of wood burning projects for beginners and the more advanced burner.
 The world is your oyster when looking for your next project.

 Wood burning requires the use of specialized tools in order create your burning art.
 There is a large choice of tools on the market that will cater for a variety of budgets, skill levels, and techniques.

 If you wish to buy pyrography supplies, please visit our store which has a large choice of products to meet your needs.

 The choice of wood burning projects and crafted wooden products that are available in craft stores will keep you burning forever!
 These pyrography blanks will inspire you to think all kinds of wood burning project ideas.
 Decide on special gifts to loved ones, useful and decorative home projects or get inspiration for a piece of art to jazz up that special room.

 Pyrography patterns for beginners and experienced burners are in plentiful supply and in an unlimited array of subjects – you will never be lacking in artwork ideas or inspiration.
 Wood burning patterns are bountiful as are wood burning stencils.
 These can be found in some amazing wood burning pattern books as well as on the internet, and of course, don’t be afraid to tap into your own talent and imagination.

 Pyrography blanks are available in a selection of small to large wooden boxes, wooden spoons, serviette rings, wood plaques and a host of other wood burning craft supplies.

 And, of course, there is nothing stopping you from developing all those wood burning ideas to sell them at local craft shows and craft or gift shops.

 The most common base that most pyrographic artists use – is wood.